 Unless otherwise stated, the variations made by this Notice will come into effect immediately.

-A consolidated permit as varied by this notice is set out in Schedule 1 attached.
+A permit varied to reflect a change to the head officer address and the removal of the bagging plant is set out in Schedule 1 attached.